casbin/casbin-website/docs/ModelStorage.md

 e := casbin.NewEnforcer(m, a)
 ```

+## Load model from string

-Or you can just get the model from one single string:
+Or you can just get the model from a single multi-line string:

 ```go
 // Initialize the model from a string.